 Grants will be paid on a reimbursement basis.
-This means that when an applicant completes each milestone specified in a Deed of Agreement, the Australian Government will reimburse a percentage of the costs incurred in achieving the milestone as specified in the Deed of Agreement.
+This means that when each milestone specified in a Funding Deed is completed, the Australian Government will reimburse a percentage of the costs incurred in achieving the milestone.

 Funding from all sources for the project will be taken into account.
 Funding from other Australian or state/territory government sources will not be accepted as part of an applicant's contribution to a project.